jlam55555/notes/History/notes.md

     - It was high heresy, and she was quickly banished and killed by Native Americans
 - Roger Williams was popular, spread ideas of complete separation from the Church of England (Separatism), also banished

+**Politics and Power** Religion played an enormous factor in shaping the colonies by changing the political system.
+This was especially in terms of power allocation, because the people wanted to move away from the corrupted systems like in England.
+The Puritan majority allowed Puritan men to vote, anyone else to pay taxes to the Congregational church, a secular government (for historical reasons), a strong God-initiated work ethic, and controversial court cases regarding interpretation of religion.
+Overall, religion began to set up the way the modern system of government works, leaving a legacy with the "Protestant work ethic" and the idea of a town meeting.
+These men were trying to figure out a way to escape the system of broken religion and government such as that in England, and therefore they endeavored to create a working system of government that both promoted their better form of religion and gave the people more rights; many of those same ideals are preserved into the modern day, although some of their policies may have been changed.

 #### The Rhode Island "Sewer"
 - Roger Williams fled to Rhode Island, where he set up a Baptist church, with complete freedom of religion (even Jews and Catholics)
     - No oaths nor taxes